7 Modern Additions to the Seder Plate

 Many families and congregations have begun adding an orange to the Seder plate as a way of acknowledging the role of people who feel marginalized within the Jewish community.
 Professor Susannah Heschel explains that in the 1980’s, feminists at Oberlin College placed a crust of bread on the Seder plate, saying, “There's as much room for a lesbian in Judaism as there is for a crust of bread on the seder plate.”
 Heschel adapted this practice, placing an orange on her family's seder plate and asking each attendee to take a segment of the orange, make the blessing over fruit, and eat it as a gesture of solidarity with LGBTQ Jews and others who are marginalized within the Jewish community.
 They spit out the orange seeds, which were said to represent homophobia.

-This new custom celebrates Miriam’s role in the deliverance from slavery and her help throughout the wandering in the wilderness.
+This custom celebrates Miriam’s role in the deliverance from slavery and her help throughout the wandering in the wilderness.
 Place an empty cup alongside Elijah's cup and ask each attendee at the seder to pour a bit of water into the cup.
 With this new custom, we recognize that women have always been – and continue to be – integral to the continued survival of the Jewish community.
 We see the pouring of each person's water as a symbol of everyone's individual responsibility to respond to issues of social injustice.
-Use the Religious Action Center of Reform Judaism’s Miriam's Cup reading insert in your seder to honor the women in your life and remember Miriam's contributions to the Exodus.
+Learn more about Mitiam's Cup, and use the Religious Action Center of Reform Judaism’s Miriam's Cup reading insert in your seder to honor the women in your life and remember Miriam's contributions to the Exodus.

 In 1991, Israel launched Operation Solomon, a covert plan to bring Ethiopian Jews to the Holy Land.
 When these famished, downtrodden Jews arrived in Israel, many were so hungry and ill that they were unable to digest substantial food.
 Israeli doctors fed these new immigrants simple boiled potatoes and rice until their systems could take more food.
 To commemorate this at your seder, eat small red potatoes alongside the karpas (green spring vegetable).
 Announce to those present that this addition honors a wondrous exodus in our own time, from Ethiopia to Israel.